When you open a web page, all sorts of things will need to be done in the background before you get your shiny website on your screen.

 So, when you open your web browser on your computer and type in the URL of this page howdoesinternetwork.com, the computer must connect to the server where this page is stored and download this page to your computer in order for you to see it.

 Your computer knows the IP address of DNS server because you are manually configuring this on into your Network Card NIC or it will get configured by your DHCP server which is at your home your Internet router.

 Computer DNS request goes through the Internet and at some point hits the DNS – domain name server who will look in his huge database and match the domain name you’ve entered with the IP address of the proper server.
 If the DNS server does not find a match, it will forward the request to next DNS server who maybe has more information.
 Not all DNS servers have all the data about all the domain names and they addresses.

 When the server is found and the request has come to it, he will respond by sending the requested files in a series of packets.

 Packets are files divided into small pieces that range between 1,000 and 1,500 bytes.
 Packets have some extra data called headers in the beginning and footers at the end and that data tell computers what’s in the packet and how the information can be put together with other packets to recreate an entire file that has been sent.

 Each packet travels through the Internet into your computer.
 Packets don’t necessarily all take the same path, they will usually travel with the path of least resistance, which is the best path in that moment.
 I fact, that is the most powerful feature of the Internet.
 Packets can travel with different routes and in this way avoid congested routes and come to their destination even when an entire part of the Internet is down.

-In case of different types of files the way that the network is making communication work is basically the same.
-VoIP calls, e-mails and other different files are also divided in packet and sent through the network to be recreated in the other end with the information in the header and trailer of every packet.
+In the case of different types of files, the way that the network is making communication work is basically the same.
+VoIP calls, e-mails and other different files are also divided into packets and sent through the network to be recreated in the other end with the information in the header.